SMANNEY/delayed-job/Global-Hooks-Proposal.md

 (Stephen V.T.)
 Implement named queues and allow global hooks to be applied to the queue.
 Then this would allow 3 levels of hooks: Individual job hooks, queue hooks and global hooks (applies to all queues).

 (John H.) Want

+(Filipe Giusti) I would gladly implement it if this proposal is accepted.